Lullucoder/EXPENSE-TRACKER-2/README.md

 ## License

 This project is currently unlicensed.
-Choose a license if desired (e.g., MIT).
+It is open source freeware.

 ---